 By day, Mark Reay enjoys an enviable life as a New York fashion freelancer, snapping photos, visiting fashion houses and using upscale eateries as makeshift offices.
 At night, he retreats to a rooftop where he lives under a tarp.
 This photographer-actor is a well-coifed embodiment of contradictions: classy but destitute; talented but unlucky at life.
 However, rather than simply trying to pay the rent, he doggedly chases the dream.
 Thomas Wirthensohn’s documentary “is an adventure… and an often beautiful portrait of [New York’s] promise and cruelty.”—Village Voice

-Beginning its journey as an ominous sandstorm in Senegal, then heading west across the Pacific to toss enormous ships and waves topsy-turvy before finally crashing into the jungles of the Caribbean, Hurricane Lucy is our home for 82 minutes, and it is a truly awesome, scary and incredible place.
+Beginning its journey as an ominous sandstorm in Senegal, then heading west across the Atlantic to toss enormous ships and waves topsy-turvy before finally crashing into the jungles of the Caribbean, Hurricane Lucy is our home for 82 minutes, and it is a truly awesome, scary and incredible place.
 Lizards, bats, frogs, horses, homeless men, rivers, ocean reefs, the US Gulf coast… all bend before Lucy’s immense power.
-Andy Byatt (Blue Planet) teamed up with NASA to create this genuinely thrilling and immersive experience that must be seen on the big screen!
+Andy Byatt (Blue Planet) and Cyril Barbançon teamed up with NASA to create this genuinely thrilling and immersive experience that must be seen on the big screen!